keatinl1/Filter_IMU/README.md

 4. [References](#references)

 ## Overview
-This project involves processing IMU accelerometer data obtained from an Arduino.
-The process includes conducting a Discrete Fourier Transform (DFT) on the raw data, choosing a cutoff frequency at 3.7 rad/s, designing a low-pass filter based on this cutoff, and implementing the filter in the discrete domain for signal processing.
+This project involved the processing of accelerometer data obtained from an Arduino IMU.
+A low pass filter, a complimentary filter and a Kalman filter were the approaches used.
-Overview.
-My intention is to implement a simple low pass filter (LPF), a complimentary filter and a more advanced Kalman Filter.

-Shown below in figure 1 is the noisy raw data which we will attempt to filter.
+Figure 1 shows the noisy raw data that was to be filtered.

 <p align="center">
   <kbd>